HAEdwin/homeassistant-apsystems_ecu_proxy/README.md

 # APsystems ECU Proxy

 ### &#x1F534; This integration is under construction
+Works and tested with the ECU-R (2160....) if the integration works for your ECU, please let me know!

 ## Main purpose
 This integration intercepts and collects data from your APsystems driven PV installation.